-Where a floating seal is insufficient sealing pressure, contact Martin Engineering.
+Contact Martin Engineering before installing reversing belt applications, or where a floating seal is insufficient sealing pressure.

 Martin® Self Adjusting Skirting, like all skirting systems, is susceptible to belt mistracking.
 Observe the tracking of the belt in the load zone and if the belt mistracks to the extent that the belt will travel out from under the Martin® Self Adjusting Skirting install a Martin® Tracker $^{\rm TM}$ to maintain proper alignment.
 Failure to keep the belt properly tracked may result in premature failure of the skirt rubber, damage to the belt or conveyor system, and unnecessary spillage.